jslefche/piecewiseSEM/README.md

 devtools::install_github("jslefche/piecewiseSEM@devel")
 ```
 Note: the development version may be unstable and lead to unanticipated bugs.
-Contact the package developer with any bugs or issues.
+Contact the package developer via Github with any bugs or issues.

 ## Getting Help
 See our website at [piecewiseSEM](http://jslefche.github.io/piecewiseSEM/)